felipe-mig/SQL_John_Wick_website_themed/Readme.md

 ## ♦️ How to run a local server

-You can use MAMP or XAMPP:
+You can use MAMP or XAMPP as free options:

 https://www.mamp.info/en/windows/